Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 > **Arthas:** Yes, Uther.
 > **Uther:** Now, get in there and destroy the beasts!

-I don't know if it's supposed to be a character flaw --- Uther is certainly not perfect --- but the fact is, he's encouraging his student, who has just demonstrated his rashness, to do exactly the thing Uther warned him to be cautions about.
+I don't know if it's supposed to be a character flaw --- Uther is certainly not perfect --- but the fact is, he's encouraging his student, who has just demonstrated his rashness, to do exactly the thing Uther warned him to be cautious about.

 We get the base under our control, and since this is a tutorial mission, our first task is to build it up.
 We build some farms, a barracks, and start training footmen.
 Meanwhile, Arthas is free to explore.
 Uther remains to defend the base, and as a *level 10* paladin, he's a one-man army.
 His AI is pretty good too --- he pops Divine Shield when it makes sense and heals your wounded units.
-I suppose the mission designers wanted you not to feel punished for exploring this early into the campaign, when you may have trouble multitasking between your field units and your base.
+I suppose the mission designers didn't want you to feel punished for exploration this early into the campaign, when you may have trouble multitasking between your field units and your base.

 {% figure [caption:"I knew the peasants say &ldquo;Yes, milord&rdquo;, but I always heard it as &ldquo;Yest', milord&rdquo; --- or a military &ldquo;Aye, milord&rdquo; in Russian."] %}
 ![Blackrock and Roll](/assets/wr/20240314233357_1.jpg)